Why Are KPIs Important?

 "In your current role, what's your most important KPI?
 How did you select it, why does it matter, and how are you monitoring progress toward it?"

-What KPI best represents how you drive the business forward?
+What single KPI best represents how you drive the business forward?

 How did you select this KPI?

-What challenges were you seeing?
-What challenge was the company or your team facing?
-What process did you use to select the right KPI for the situation?
+What challenges was your team facing?
+What process did you use to narrow down the options?
+Why is this KPI the most relevant right now?

 How are you monitoring progress toward this KPI?